relu/kubernetes-workshop/README.md

-If we exec into one of the pod containers we'll be able see the environment variables and check the `/tmp/config` directory which should have a `file.txt` in it with the contets from our ConfigMap.
+If we exec into one of the pod containers we'll be able see the environment variables and check the `/tmp/config` directory which should have a `file.txt` in it with the contents from our ConfigMap.

 ### Secrets